-Eventually you start to memorise where the keys are, feel the patterns of words and even if you catch the wrong letter, you usually realise instantly and fix the mistake.
+Eventually, you start to memorise where the keys are, feel the patterns of words and even if you catch the wrong letter, you usually realise instantly and fix the mistake.

 The level you want to reach is where you can type without looking at the keyboard and at a good speed, that allows the words to flow smoothly onto the screen without a long delay between thinking and typing.

 It becomes like muscle memory.
-If you asked me where the H was on a keyboard I would have a sit and think.
+If you asked me where the H was on a keyboard I would have to sit and think.
 But when I’m typing I do not THINK of where the letters are, I just know.

 It takes practice (doesn’t everything), you start slow but you do need to use more than just two fingers.
-If you are a two finger typist you will need to force yourself to use your other fingers.
+If you are a two-finger typist you will need to force yourself to use your other fingers.
 Even if you don’t use all of them.

 I rarely use my pinky fingers, they curl up, cresting slightly above the others so they don’t get in the way, only coming down to select the shift key.
-The other three fingers, and the thumb do everything else.
+The other three fingers and the thumb do everything else.